MB92 Barcelona has reorganised its operations department in drive to increase efficiency

 A luxury superyacht owned by a Saudi Prince has dramatically capsized and partially sunk while it was docked at a repair yard in Perama, Greece.
 The yacht, Nourah of Riyad, owned by Prince Turki bin Mohammed bin Fahd Al Saud, was being lifted out of the water for repairs when it capsized.

 The $79m USD yacht has 11 cabins for up to 22 guests and a crew of 18, a master suite, a VIP stateroom, a jacuzzi on deck and a cinema on board.
 There was no marine pollution as a result of the incident according to Greek City Times.
-The yacht turned at a 45-degree angle, becoming partially submerged in the water.
-The unfortunate and expensive accident happened as the vessel was undergoing anti-fouling Continue reading “Anti-fouling escapade leaves $79m superyacht partially sunk”
+The yacht turned at a 45-degree angle, the luxury superyacht becoming partially sunk in the water.
+The unfortunate and expensive accident happened as the vessel was undergoing anti-fouling works.
+Continue reading “Anti-fouling escapade leaves $79m luxury superyacht partially sunk”

 IMO Tier III certification for a megayacht achieved by the first Italian shipyard; CRN